Egg Harbor Commercial Bank

-The Egg Harbor Commercial Bank is a historic brick building located at 134 Philadelphia Avenue in Egg Harbor City in Atlantic County, New Jersey.
-Built in 1896, it was added to the National Register of Historic Places on August 28, 2007, for its significance in economics.
+The Egg Harbor Commercial Bank building is located at 134 Philadelphia Avenue in Egg Harbor City in Atlantic County, New Jersey, United States.
+Built in 1896, the historic brick building was added to the National Register of Historic Places on August 28, 2007, for its significance in economics.
+The building now is a branch of the Atlantic County Library.

+History and description

+The Egg Harbor Commercial Bank was founded in 1888 by German-American members of the board of the Camden and Atlantic Railroad.
+The bank building was constructed in two stages.
+In the first, a two-story brick building was built in 1896.
+A granite portico and vestibule were added to the front between 1908 and 1917.
+The second stage, completed by 1924, moved the original two-story section back and built a new one-story brick section between the portico and the old section.
+The new section featured Classical Revival architecture.
 It later served as the city hall of Egg Harbor City from 1954 to 1978.
-The building now is a branch of the Atlantic County Library.